LibreBooking/app/README.md

 09/03/2023 - The ReCaptcha integration has been updated to v3, you will need to generate new keys for your website if you are using it on your website.

 ## Release Notes

+#### 2.8.6.1
+Mainly Bug fixes, special mention for the ldap plugin, more details at <https://github.com/LibreBooking/app/commits/develop>

 #### 2.8.6